 STEP DESCRIPTION STEP 1 Get detailed information about the conditions and the environment when the incident occurred.
 The following are key pieces of information required to make a good analysis: WHAT Vehicle Model, Engine, Transmission and the System (i.e. Radio).
 WHEN Date, Time of Day, Weather Conditions, Frequency.
-WHERE Road Conditions, Altitude and Traffic Situation.
-HOW System Symptoms, Operating Conditions (Other Components Interaction).
+WHERE Road Conditions, Altitude and Traffic Situation. ном System Symptoms, Operating Conditions (Other Components Interaction).
 Service History and if any After Market Accessories have been installed.
-STEP 2 Verify the parame Operate the system, road test if necessary.
+STEP 2 Verify the parameter of Operate the system, road test if necessary.
 Verify the parameter of the incident.
 If the problem can not be duplicated, refer to "Incident Simulation Tests" next page.
-STEP 3 POWER SUPPLY System Operation Applicable Service Check for any Ser Get the proper diagnosis materials together including: POWER SUPPLY ROUTING System Operation Descriptions Applicable Service Manual Sections Check for any Service Bulletin.
+STEP 3 POWER SUPPLY RO System Operation Des Applicable Service Ma ocriptions nual Sections Check for any Service Bulletin.
 Identify where to begin diagnosis based upon your knowledge of the system operation and the customer comments.
-STEP 4 Determine which of Inspect the system for mechanical binding, loose connectors or wiring damage.
+STEP 4 Inspect the system for mechanical binding, loose connectors or wiring damage.
 Determine which circuits and components are involved and diagnose using the Power Supply Routing and Harness Layouts.
-STEP 5 Repair or replace Repair or replace the incident circuit or component.
+STEP 5 Repair or replace the i Repair or replace the incident circuit or component.
 STEP 6 Operate the system in all modes.
 Verify the system works properly under all conditions.
 Make sure you have not inadvertently created a new incident during your diagnosis or repair steps.